KrishnaSathvik/byte-toolbox/COMPONENT-DOCUMENTATION.md

-# 📚 ByteToolbox Component Documentation Guide
+# 📚 ByteToolBox Component Documentation Guide

-> **Professional-grade documentation for all components in the ByteToolbox application**
+> **Professional-grade documentation for all components in the ByteToolBox application**

 ## 🎯 Overview

-This guide provides comprehensive documentation for all components in the ByteToolbox application.
+This guide provides comprehensive documentation for all components in the ByteToolBox application.
 The documentation follows industry standards with JSDoc comments, TypeScript integration, and practical examples for every component.

 ## 📊 Documentation Coverage Status